mychan24/restinginpca/res_MuSu/4_[NA, n, MFA_subs]/MSC_010208/MuSu__NA,_n,_MFA_subs_.md

 -   Centering: across sessions (rows) (i.e., the columns are centered)

--   Normalizing: across sessions (rows) (i.e., the columns are normalized); MFA normalized by subjects
+-   Normalizing: across sessions (rows) (i.e., the columns are normalized to SS = 1); MFA-normalized the table of each subject

+First we compute the weights that are used to MFA-normalized each subject table.
+These weights are computed as the inverse of the first singular value:

 Then, the preprocessed data are decomposed by the SVD: